 - Avoiding tasks that require sustained mental effort

-These traits can manifest as forgetfulness, distractibility, and missed details—both in children and adults.
-This leads to challenges in academic or occupational settings.
+These traits often show up as forgetfulness, distractibility, and missed details.
+They appear in both children and adults.
+As a result, they lead to challenges in school and at work.

 Hyperactive-Impulsive Presentation